mkloeppner/MKLayoutLibrary/README.md

 ## Architecture

-First of all MKLayoutLibrary is based on _MKLayout_ and _MKLayoutItem_.
+MKLayoutLibrary is based on _MKLayout_ and _MKLayoutItem_.
 These two classes provide the implementation for managing the layout hirarchy.
 Here is a description of what these classes exactly do.